7 Best Home Warranty Companies in Arizona 2025

 • Ductwork

-Air conditioning is the coverage that’s most commonly carved out and requires an additional payment to be covered, so be sure to check to see if it’s covered before you buy.
+Air conditioning is the coverage that's most commonly carved out and requires an additional payment, so be sure to check to see if it's covered before you buy.

 Optional Coverage

-Most home warranty companies offer an array of optional coverage that can provide protection for appliances and systems not covered under a basic plan.
+Most home warranty companies offer an array of optional coverage that can protect appliances and systems not covered under a basic plan.

 • Pools